Rogue Angel: Post-Shutdown Titles (Graphic Audio Exclusives)

 Following the shutdown of Gold Eagle Publishing by Harlequin, the primary creator of audiobook adaptions of the franchise, Graphic Audio, acquired the rights to create original, in-house sequels to the novels, available exclusively in a narrated audio drama format.

 Adaptations

 Audiobooks

-In January 2007, GraphicAudio began releasing the books in a dramatized audio format, starting at issue #1.
+GraphicAudio have adapted all of the 57 Harlequin books into their dramatized audio format.

-As of February 2016 they have produced the entire series up to Rogue Angel #57 "Mystic Warrior".

-As of May 21, 2019 they have produced up to book #60 "In the Serpent's Tomb".

 Comics

 In 2008 IDW Publishing released a miniseries (five issues) written by Barbara Kesel and featuring art by Renae De Liz.